 School of Sanctuary

-We are proud to announce that Arbourthorne Community Primary School is applying to become a designated School of Sanctuary.
+We are proud to announce that Arbourthorne Community Primary School is a designated School of Sanctuary.

 What is a School of Sanctuary?